cseanburns/systems-librarianship/src/6a-install-koha.md

 Later, after we install Koha,
-we will need to access the staff interface on a special HTTP port.
+we will need to access the staff interface on a special port for HTTP data.
-HTTP (i.e., web) traffic is delivered through what are called **ports**.
+All internet traffic to a server contains metadata that identifies itself by port numbers.
-The default port for HTTP is 80, and the default port for HTTPS is 443.
+The default port for HTTP is 80, and the default port for HTTPS (encrypted) is 443.
-Since we do not have encryption enabled, this means that the Apache2 web server listens on port 80 by default for all web traffic.
+Since we do not have encryption enabled, this means we will only use port 80, but the staff interface will be identified by port 8080.

+> How does a server know where to send internet traffic?
+> Internet data is *packaged* in many forms.
+> One of the most common forms are TCP packets.
+> These packets contain *header* information that
+> names the source IP, destination IP, source port, and destination port.
+> When TCP packets arrive at a destination server,
+> the operating system inspects the packet header for the port number.
+> The OS then looks up the port number in a table that
+> contains a mapping of ports to applications.
+> When the OS makes the match,
+> it sends the TCP packets to the application.
+> In its default setup,
+> the Apache2 web server
+> handles traffic on port 80.

-Firewalls are used to control incoming and outcoming traffic via ports.
+Firewalls are used to control incoming and outgoing traffic via ports.
 When we selected **Allow HTTP traffic** when we created our virtual instance, we instructed the Google Console firewall